 Recommendation 3.1 A listed entity should articulate and disclose its values.
-Yes A copy of the Company's Statement of Values is available in the Corporate Governance section of the Company's website (under the heading 'Schedule 2 - Corporate Code of Conduct' and 'Schedule 6 - Statement of Values'.
-Recommendation 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is Yes The Company has a Company Code of Conduct that has been fully endorsed by the Board and applies to all Directors, senior executives and employees.
+Yes A copy of the Company's Statement of Values is included within the Corporate Governance Plan which is available in the Corporate Governance section of the Company's website (under the heading 'Schedule 2 - Corporate Code of Conduct' and 'Schedule 6 - Statement of Values'.
+Recommendation 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code.
+Yes The Company has a Company Code of Conduct that has been fully endorsed by the Board and applies to all Directors, senior executives and employees.
 The Company Code of Conduct is reviewed and updated as necessary to ensure it reflects the highest standards of behaviour and professionalism, and the practices necessary to maintain confidence in the Company's integrity, and to take into account legal obligations and reasonable expectations of the Company's stakeholders.
-A copy of the Company's Code of Conduct is available in the Corporate Governance section of the Company's website.
+A copy of the Company's Code of Conduct is included within the Corporate Governance Plan which is available in the Corporate Governance section of the Company's website.
+Any material breaches of the Code of Conduct are reported to the Board or a committee of the Board.
+Recommendation 3.3 Yes The Company has a Whistleblower Protection Policy and is committed to conducting its business activities fairly, honestly with integrity, and in compliance with all applicable laws, rules and regulations.
+The Company's board of directors, management and employees are dedicated to high ethical standards and recognise and support the Company's commitment to compliance with these standards.